-During the nine-month period ended May 31, 2024, the Company entered into an agreement with Franco-Nevada Corp ("Franco-Nevada") pursuant to which the Company granted of a 2% gross production royalty (the "Royalty") to Franco-Nevada Corp for gross proceeds of \$8,100,000 (the "Royalty Transaction").
+During the year ended August 31, 2024, the Company entered into an agreement with Franco-Nevada Corp ("Franco-Nevada") pursuant to which the Company granted of a 2% gross production royalty (the "Royalty") to Franco-Nevada Corp for gross proceeds of \$8,100,000 (the "Royalty Transaction").
 The Royalty applies to all minerals produced on the Company's claims in the Stewart Mining Camp in the Golden Triangle, including those claims which are held under option by the Company and any claims subsequently acquired by the Company within an area of interest around its existing claims.